GinaQ/PythonCheatSheet/README.md

             space x   space space

 # Functions can also make your program easier to understand and write.
-Functions do three things:
+Functions do three things: <br>
-They name pieces of code the way variables name strings and numbers They can accept ‘arguments’.
-Arguments are simply data or variables that are passed into the function They can be called numerous times by using the function name (and arguments, if any)
+They name pieces of code the way variables name strings and numbers. <br>
+They can accept ‘arguments’.
+Arguments are simply data or variables that are passed into the function <br>
+They can be called numerous times by using the function name (and arguments, if any) <br>

-You can create your own functions…
+You can create your own functions… <br>

 Examples: